Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ## Additional config for version negotiation

-### Configuring, ResponseHandler, SubscriptionService and AssetTraps with pallet-xcm
+### Configuring, ResponseHandler and SubscriptionService with pallet-xcm

-The last 4 elements will be set to be handled by pallet-xcm.
+The last 2 elements will be set to be handled by pallet-xcm.

 ```rust
  impl Config for XcmConfig {